Martha Parke Custis Peter: Early life

 Martha was named for her father's late sister, Martha "Patsy" Parke Custis (1756–1773).
 Her siblings included Elizabeth Parke Custis Law (1776–1831), Eleanor Parke Custis Lewis (1779–1854), and George Washington Parke Custis (1781–1857).
 She was known to her family as "Patsy," like her aunt and namesake.

 At first the family alternated between living at the Washingtons' plantation, Mount Vernon in Virginia, and the Calverts' plantation, Mount Airy in Maryland.
 In 1778, John Parke Custis purchased Abingdon, a 900 acre plantation on the west bank of the Potomac River (now the site of Ronald Reagan Washington National Airport).
 Abingdon was conveniently located equidistant between Mount Vernon and Mount Airy.

 Marriage and children

 Martha married Thomas Peter in 1795 at Hope Park in Fairfax County, Virginia.
 The young bride requested from her step-grandfather George Washington a miniature of himself as a wedding gift.
-Painted in Philadelphia between 1794 and 1795 by Walter Robertson, the miniature was a watercolor on ivory and is set in gold, and depicted Washington in his Continental Army uniform.
+Painted in Philadelphia between 1794 and 1795 by Walter Robertson, the miniature was a watercolor on ivory, set in gold, and depicted Washington in his Continental Army uniform.

 Martha and Thomas had eight children, but only five of them lived to adulthood.